Kunal-Ladhani/Kunal-Ladhani/README.md

 <!-- =============================================== SUB-TITLE =========================================== -->
 <h4 align="center">
 	I am a passionate Java Full-Stack Developer, dedicated to developing scalable, robust and elegant applications that live on the internet.
-	Extensive experience in web design, and API development.
-Recent grad from BITS Pilani with a B.E. in Electronics and Instrumentation.
+	Experienced in web design, and API development.
+Recently graduated from BITS Pilani with a B.E. in Electronics and Instrumentation.
 	I take a problem-solving approach with a goal to optimize my applications for better stability and speed.
 Love to work with teams.
 </h4>
 <!-- =============================================== IMAGE =========================================== -->